-- 6.34 Both the NPPF (paras 154-155) and the JLP (LP25) support planning policies which contribute to radical reductions in greenhouse gas emissions.
-The Committee on Climate Change has concluded that "We will not meet our targets for emissions reduction without near complete decarbonisation of the housing stock" (UK Housing: Fit for the Future?). - The Stutton Design Guide includes guidance on insulating buildings, delivering low carbon development and designing roof solar panels as an integral part of a development.
+- 6.34 Both the NPPF (paras 154-155) and the emerging JLP support planning policies which contribute to radical reductions in greenhouse gas emissions.
+The Committee on Climate Change has concluded that "We will not meet our targets for emissions reduction without near complete decarbonisation of the housing stock" (UK Housing: Fit for the Future?). - 6.35 The Design Guidelines and Codes include guidance on insulating buildings, delivering low carbon development and designing roof solar panels as an integral part of a development.
 Please see Design Code EN.01 Insulate buildings, EN.02, Low carbon development and EN.03 Roof solar panels.